Skip to main content

 • The remainder's register will always be assigned after the quotient's register.
 This allows a modulus expression such as x <- x %% 123 to be compiled as divide i:4, 123, remainder i:4 without need for a temporary register to discard the quotient.

-• If the divisor is zero, the quotient and remainder will always be zero.
+• If the divisor is zero, then the quotient result and remainder result will both be zero, and OF will be set to 1.

-• To trap division-by-zero, you can use the fail if overflow instruction.
+• For these overflow cases, you can use the fail if overflow instruction to trap incorrect arithmetic results.

 Euclidean division